torvalds/linux/Documentation/filesystems/ramfs-rootfs-initramfs.rst

 the above threads) is:

 1) cpio is a standard.
-It's decades old (from the AT&T days), and already widely used on Linux (inside RPM, Red Hat's device driver disks).
-Here's a Linux Journal article about it from 1996:
+It's decades old (from the AT&T days), and already widely used on GNU/Linux (inside RPM, Red Hat's device driver disks).
+Here's a GNU/Linux Journal article about it from 1996:

       http://www.linuxjournal.com/article/1213